-

 Taxation on influencers from the income tax point of view :

-The Central Board of Direct Taxes (CBDT) announced that a TDS of 10% will be applied on freebies and incentives valued at more than Rs 30,000 received from businesses for promotions under section 194J of the Income Tax Act, there was no tax on the income of social media influencers.
+The Central Board of Direct Taxes (CBDT) has announced a 10% TDS on freebies and incentives valued over Rs 30,000 received from businesses for promotions under section 194J of the Income Tax Act.
+This TDS is only applicable if the product or freebie is kept; if it is returned after the promotional activity, no TDS will be applied.

-Earnings or revenue from influencers will be taxed as “income from business or profession.”
-The existing slab rates for individual taxes apply to each social media influencer.
+Earnings from influencer activities will be taxed as “income from business or profession,” with existing individual tax slab rates applying.

-A professional book audit is required for an influencer whose firm generates more than Rs 1 crore in income in a fiscal year.
-The cap is increased to Rs 10 crore if the influencer’s cash component of earnings or payments is less than 5%.
+Influencers whose firms generate more than Rs 1 crore in income in a fiscal year are required to undergo a professional book audit.
+This cap increases to Rs 10 crore if the influencer’s cash component of earnings or payments is less than 5%.

 Apply here for Income tax filings